Mother's Hand Taste (son-mat), 2017 -

 Bio Art and Design Award Final Winner ⎟ 2017

-Mother's Hand Taste (Son-mat) project is a development of Woo's previous Hand Taste (Son-mat) project.
+Mother's Hand Taste (Son-mat) project is the development of Woo's previous Hand Taste (Son-mat) project.
 With the awarded funding from Bio Art and Design Award 2017 (http://www.badaward.nl/), Woo collaborates with H.A.B.
-Wösten from Microbiology department of Utrecht University.
+Wösten from the Microbiology department of Utrecht University.

 CONCEPT / IDEA